 Windows 95 will ask for some basic information; input it and click on "Next".
 Check "Finish"; the MODEM PROPERTIES screen will appear.
-The "Zypcom Z34-SL" or "Cirrus 33600 . . ." should be highlighted.
+The "Zypcom Z34-SC" or "Cirrus 56000 . . ." should be highlighted.
 At this point, you can check on DIALING PROPERTIES and advanced setting from the MODEM PROPERTIES screen.
 Close all screens by clicking OK.
 Close the last screen by clicking OK.

-The Z34-SL is now installed.
+The Z34-SC is now installed.
 To install SuperVoice at this point, see the section on "SuperVoice," which appears later in this chapter.
 To use HyperTerminal to test your new modem, see the section on "HyperTerminal," which appeared earlier in this chapter.
+NOTE: Do not increase SuperVoice's speakerphone volume-in or volume-out above the 75-percent mark; otherwise, frequent speakerphone feedback will occur, which reduces usability of this feature.